CANopenTerm/CANopenTerm/README.md

 ## Overview

-CANopenTerm is an open-source software tool designed for the development, testing, and analysis of **CANopen** CC networks and devices.
-It aims to provide a technical, no-nonsense tool for professionals working with CAN CC-based networks, offering depth and versatility in its features without the need for marketing embellishments.
-It extends its capabilities to support other CAN CC protocols, including **SAE J1939** and **OBD-II**, making it a versatile tool for professionals working with CAN CC-based networks.
+CANopenTerm is an open-source tool for developing, testing, and analyzing **CANopen** CC networks and devices.
+It provides a technical, no-nonsense solution for professionals working with CAN CC-based networks.
+Additionally, it supports **SAE J1939** and **OBD-II** protocols, making it versatile for various applications.

 Key functionalities include: